How to plan a memorial with a cremation

-The most important thing to keep in mind when planning a ashes ceremony is the nature of the person being farewell, and the nature of their relationship with the ones saying goodbye.
-This guide will take you through some of the options available and also provide some tips for planning.
+The most important thing to keep in mind when planning a ceremony when someone is cremated is the nature of the person being farewelled and the nature of their relationship with the ones saying goodbye.
+This guide will take you through some of the options available for memorials and also provide some tips for planning.

 After the funeral service, you will still need to decide on final placement of the ashes.
 In some instances this allows for a more intimate ceremony, often where family alone attend.